 I have a secret.
-I learned that if I just push myself beyond the initial resistance I feel each morning before taking a brisk walk, my attitude changes.
+I learned that if I just push myself beyond the initial resistance I feel for five minutes each morning before taking a brisk walk, my attitude changes.
 If you’re like me, you wake up and sometimes hear rain coming down outside, and then say to yourself, “It’s not a good day to get up and go for a walk.”
 So you turn over in bed and go back to sleep.
 I’ve done it many times!

 Normal people don’t always feel like exercising.
 Our moods change.
 Sometimes we stay up late or the weather is cloudy or cold.
 There are obvious times to not exercise, especially if you have a serious health condition and your doctor tells you to lay low.
 But, by and large, most everyone would benefit from taking a brisk walk in the fresh air (and sunshine if it’s not hiding) for 30 minutes a day, 5 days a week.
 1

 Here is what I’ve discovered about becoming regular in my morning walk.
 Even though I don’t initially “feel” like getting up, if I do some simple stretches, put on my walking shoes, my emotions start to change.
 If they don’t, by the time I get outside and only walk for one minute, I almost always feel glad to be physically active.